-To ensure that your home is protected, it is good to know the signs of sick gutters.
+To ensure that your home is protected, it is good to know the signs of sick gutters and when it is time to replace your gutter system.
 When minor issues begin to develop and are not addressed they can eventually lead to costly damages.
 A good place to start when thinking about new gutters is inspecting your current system.

 Signs Your Gutters Are Failing

 Your gutters are more than a channel of aluminum that catches water.
 They are a system which is made up of multiple components that all work together in order to keep rainwater from damaging your home.
 When this system starts to fail your home’s foundation is left exposed and in danger of erosion.

 The first thing you should think of is the age of your gutters.
 On average a professionally installed gutter system will last around 18 to 20 years.
 Age combined with two or more of the signs below may mean that it’s time.
 We suggest you have your gutters inspected by a professional to properly assess the health of the system.
 Pro offers free gutter inspections, contact us today to schedule yours.
 So what are they looking for during this inspection?